agaffar74/Bootstrap-Portfolio/README.md

 Portfolio work:
 Portfolio images are not representing my work at all.
 This images were randomly used just as part of the presentation of the web page.

+### Using Bootstrap, the bootstrap-portfolio site has been created with the following items:

+- A navigation bar

+- A navigation menu at the top.

+- Includef links that are applicable to my portfolio.

+- Links used that navigate to the appropriate sections

-Acceptance Criteria:
+## Acceptance Criteria:
-Satisfies all of the acceptance criteria deswcribed in the assignment readme.md file.
+- Satisfies all of the acceptance criteria deswcribed in the assignment readme.md file.

-Deployment
+## Deployment
-Application deployed at live URL.
+- Application deployed at live URL.

-Application loads with no errors.
+- Application loads with no errors.

-Application GitHub URL submitted.
+- Application GitHub URL submitted.

-GitHub repository contains application code.
+- GitHub repository contains application code.

-Installation
+## Installation
 The site is published in github.
 The site can be updated using git bash commandsand changes to push to Git Hub repository by gitbash commands

-The site is live at GitHub: https://agaffar74.github.io/Bootstrap-Portfolio/
+## The site is live at GitHub: https://agaffar74.github.io/Bootstrap-Portfolio/

-The Site is also live at: https://agaffar74.github.io/Bootstrap-Portfolio/
+## The Site is also live at: https://agaffar74.github.io/Bootstrap-Portfolio/

-Images were used in jpg and jpeg format and listed below:
+## Images were used in jpg and jpeg format and listed below:
 ![Uploading Img-hero.png…]

-Contact
+## Contact
 If you have any questions, please contact me at:

-Github Profile: agaffar74
+- Github Profile: agaffar74

-Email: a_gaffar74@yahoo.com
+= Email: a_gaffar74@yahoo.com

-LinkedIn: abdul-gaffar74
+= LinkedIn: abdul-gaffar74